RotherOSS/doc-otobo-installation/content/installation/installation-rhel.rst

 Step 10: Basic System Configuration
 -------------------------------------

-Before starting with the initial web configuration you need to start and enable the otobo web service via systemd.
+Before starting with the initial web configuration you need to start and enable the OTOBO web service via systemd.

 .. code-block:: bash